-For the analysis of the cases (in Task 2.3, Assessment of implemented solutions in the 12 selected case studies for societal acceptance in dialogue with citizens), focus will be on these 4 main social factors to analyse why citizens participate in a waste collection system, and, maybe even more relevant, why not.
+For the analysis of the cases and the focus groups (in Task 2.3, Assessment of implemented solutions in the 10 selected case studies for societal acceptance in dialogue with citizens), the focus will be on these 4 main social factors to analyse why citizens participate in a waste collection system, and, maybe even more relevant, why not.
+This will be done through the analysis of the 3 focus groups gathering opinions from citizens on those factors.
+An additional step will be to confront the identified potential measures with the actual measures implemented among the 10 cases.